Maharashtra CM meets PM Modi, discusses Maratha quota issue, GST compensation | Politics

 Deputy Chief Minister and senior NCP leader Ajit Pawar and senior Congress leader Ashok Chavan accompanied Thackeray.

-''Issues related to the Maratha reservation, Metro car shed, GST compensation were discussed with the prime minister,'' Thackeray told reporters.
+''Issues related to the Maratha reservation, Metro car shed, GST compensation were discussed with the prime minister.
+There were 12 issues that were discussed,'' Thackeray told reporters.

+He said the prime minister assured them to look into the issues. ''We, all three, are satisfied (with the meeting) because during our meeting there was no political agenda.
+Whatever issues we raised, he listened to us.
+I believe there could be some way out,'' Thackeray said.
+The meeting lasted for an hour and a half, Pawar said.
+Modi had a one-on-one meeting with Thackeray and later with the delegation.
+This is Thackeray's second visit to the national capital after taking over as the chief minister of the state in November 2019.

 The Shiv Sena-NCP-Congress government wants to move the Metro car shed to Kanjur.
 The state and the Centre both claim the land as theirs.
 The matter is currently pending with court.